-The creative commons music album Thunderdoom was also a big influence on the project as it was found early in development and it hit all the vibes we was looking for for the arena side of the game.
+The creative commons music album Thunderdoom was also a big influence on the project as it was found early in development and it hit all the vibes we were looking for for the arena side of the game.
 It is loud, intense, full of energy and doesnt care about your eardrums.
 In short, it was everything we wanted and it was free, even with commercial use!
 God bless these guys.
 Ended up chopping the songs into 90 second pieces to fit the maximum round length and avoid weird transitions in the middle of the action. (btw, the text flashing on top of a dog image in the itntro is listing all of the musicians who worked on the album in a stylized manner)

 For the crater camp side of the game we used some creative commons sounds of nature, campfires and an oppressive low pitch melodic drone.
 You can only hear it with decent headphones but it adds a lot to the atmosphere.
 Some of the ambient sounds in the "flashing lights warning" part of the opening are from a fridge and a microwave.
 Really wanted the game to have an unusual soundscape right from the strart.
-This project really taught me a lot about sound design for games and helped me develop a certain style, hope it will be noticable in the future projects!
+This project really taught us a lot about sound design for games and helped develop a certain style, hope it will be noticable in the future projects!

 A big part of the game is non stop full auto shooting.
 Didnt want the shooting sounds to overpower the soundscape and drown out everything else.
 At the same time making them quiet or weak was not a compromise we were willing to make.
 Ended up starting them out somewhat loud and then making them quieter with every shot while they appoach a stable quieter volume.
 After you cease shooting for a short while the volume resets to default levels, making the first shot after a break always feel powerful.
 Identical system is used for the soul receiving sounds for the same reason.
 We were not ready to play as many as 60 sounds per second at full volume.

 Most sounds in the game are from freesound org.
-Some of them, like the generic functional sound of enemies dying (not the long screams and screeches, those are from freesound) is me blowing air through my teeth.
+Some of them, like the generic functional sound of enemies dying (not the long screams and screeches, those are from freesound) is ash blowing air through their teeth.
 Some others like the chanting of the soulstone (kinda hidden by the music in the final version) are a lot more silly in origin.
 It's a reversed, distorted, reverbed and pitched down reading of the CBT from Wikipedia copypasta.

-Most objects in the world are assembled out of free stock images from pexels and wikimedia commons. when combined with a limited color palette and a small resolutions all the rough edges in my assemblages become imperceivable.
+Most objects in the world are assembled out of free stock images from pexels and wikimedia commons. when combined with a limited color palette and a small resolutions all the rough edges in assemblages become imperceivable.
 Others are simply squares, circles and triangles.

 - 2 different craters overlaid on top of each other. one had a pretty outside, the other - a pretty inside